chinamike65/hugo-tuolesi/content/book4/book4en.md

 When talking about bodhicitta, we must first understand the merits and benefits of bodhicitta.

 From the moment when a practitioner develops Bodhicitta, he can be called a Bodhisattva, a Sagittarius, or a son of Buddha.
-He will continue to receive the blessings of the Buddhas and Tathagatas, and obtain and achieve numerous extraordinary merits and benefits.
+He will continue to receive the merit of the Buddhas and Tathagatas, and obtain and achieve numerous extraordinary merits and benefits.

 ##### (1) Entering the Mahayana door